Sarah Kinsley: Life and career

 On June 4, 2021, Kinsley released the extended play (EP) The King, the title track of which went viral on TikTok.
-NMEs Sophie Williams praised the EP; she found Kinsley's vocals and storytelling to be the highlights.
-Despite finding it to be a short EP at 20-minutes long, Williams opined that Kinsley had "meticulously crafted" the project.
+NMEs Sophie Williams praised the EP.
+Despite it being a short EP at 20 minutes long, Williams opined that Kinsley had "meticulously crafted" the project.
 Williams later listed The King in NMEs list of top debut projects of 2021, and Kinsley herself was listed in the publication's list of top 100 2022 emerging artists.
 In April 2022, Kinsley released the lead single from her third EP, "Hills of Fire".
 Speaking about the song to DIY magazine, she said that she wrote the song after The King had begun performing well commercially.
-Herself and her family went to California, where she was born, to escape from "the noise" of the press interviews, media and people's opinions.
+She went with her family to California, where she was born, to escape from "the noise" of the press interviews, media and people's opinions.
 It was there that she formed the idea for her next EP to be bodied around "unravelling, the growth of uncertainty, the unknowing", and she felt that "Hills of Fire" embodied that.
-Then in May 2022, she released the second single, "What Was Mine".
-She subsequently announced that the EP will be titled Cypress; the EP title was inspired by cypress trees that she kept seeing and looking out for whilst visiting California.
+In May 2022, she released the second single, "What Was Mine".
+She subsequently announced that the EP would be titled Cypress, inspired by cypress trees that she kept seeing and looking out for whilst visiting California.
 It was released on June 10, 2022, and she supported its release with a North American tour.